-A Message from the Vice Provost for Graduate Education
+A Message from the Vice Provost & Dean of the Graduate School

 I am pleased to extend my best wishes for a successful year as a graduate teaching assistant at The University of North Carolina at Greensboro.
 At UNC Greensboro, excellence in teaching is a central part of our mission.
 As a teaching assistant your work in the classroom is directly related to the quality of our educational offerings.